 Impact of p40 on Inflammation

 Yan and colleagues were the first to identify a novel mechanism of communication by which LGG promotes the survival of intestinal epithelial cells.
-In subsequent studies, they showed that the LGG-derived protein p40 promotes intestinal epithelial homeostasis through specific signaling pathways.
+In subsequent studies, they showed that p40 promotes intestinal epithelial homeostasis through specific signaling pathways.
 Notably, they found that p40 activates epidermal growth factor receptor, promoting normal intestinal development, and upregulates production of immunoglobulin A, a key defense against intestinal disease.

 Burden of Childhood IBD

 Yan’s findings could have a significant impact.
-Approximately 1.6 million Americans currently have IBD, and as many as 70,000 new cases of IBD are diagnosed in the U.S. each year.
+Approximately 1.6 million Americans currently have IBD, and as many as 70,000 new cases are diagnosed in the U.S. each year.
 Up to a quarter of patients with IBD develop intestinal inflammation during childhood and adolescence, and young patients have a more severe disease course than adults, Yan noted.

 A Symbiotic Relationship